IndigoUnited/js-dejavu/README.md

         $extends: EventsInterface,   // This interface extends EventsInterface
                                     // Interfaces can extend multiple ones, just reference them in an array

-        Statics: {                  // This is how we define statics
+        $statics: {                  // This is how we define statics
             getTotalListeners: function () {}
         }